praekelt/feersum-nlu-api-wrappers/docs/RegexEntityExtractorsApi.md

 # **regex_entity_extractor_create**
-> RegexInstanceDetail regex_entity_extractor_create(regex_ent_create_details)
+> RegexEntityExtractorInstanceDetail regex_entity_extractor_create(create_details)

 Create a regular expression entity extractor.

-Create a new regular expression entity extractor or load one from the store.
+Create a new regular expression entity extractor or reload one from the trash.

 ### Example
 ```python